susu120/brainhub-fullstack-project/README.md

 ### First terminal :
 Please navigate to the client folder and run the following command:

+### `npm install`
+This will install all the dependencies needed in order to run this app.

 ### `npm start`
 This will run the client side of the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.